By Madeline Bocaro ©

 Yoko Ono – Cut Piece

 Yoko posed in MoMA’s sculpture garden in 1960 with the naked Standing Woman sculpture by Gaston Lachaise (1932).
-In August 1969, Kusama performed Grand Orgy to Awaken the Dead.
+In August 1969, Kusama performed Grand Orgy to Awaken the Dead at the same location.
 She painted naked performers who made love to sculptures in MoMA’s garden, displaying a mocking sign, ‘What is Modern Here?’

 Ono also rejected the fact that art should be contained in a museum, and that only so-called ‘artists’ could create.
 In 1971 Yoko advertised her own conceptual exhibition at the Museum of Modern Art in New York City.